s-p-k/misc-mirror/README.md

 ixio
 ----
 A client for ix.io.
 I didn't like the official one.
+Depends on curl.

+	$ cmd | ixio
+	or
+	$ ixio < file

 	$ ixio -h
 	Usage: ixio [flags] < <file>